 Engage with fellowship groups in the churches.

-Work in collaboration with the ministers in the Methodist Circuit and Zion URC.
+Work in collaboration with the ministers in the circuit.

-Take a representative role as the churches' voice on community forums (eg. Hambleton dementia action alliance.)
+Take a representative role as the churches' voice on community forums

 Any other duties and responsibilities, identified by your management group as are within your capabilities and level of responsibility, in order to meet the purposes and objectives of this role.